Lenardgeorge/musical-pancake/content/Kris-Josefine/readme.md

 # PANCAKE RECIPE INSTRUCTIONS

-You will create the recipe for _**Pikelets**_.
+You will create the recipe for _**Crêpes**_.
 To do soyou will need to create a document adding the following details:

 <img src="https://raw.githubusercontent.com/Lenardgeorge/musical-pancake/master/content/Carla-Karl/images/cover.jpeg" alt="Readme cover picture" style="zoom:20%;" />